vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 response timer and maximum stale timer are new concepts for this mechanism.

-When a request is received by the recursive resolver, it should start the client response timer.
+When a request is received by a recursive resolver, it should start the client response timer.
 This timer is used to avoid client timeouts.
 It should be configurable, with a recommended value of 1.8 seconds as being just under a common timeout value of 2 seconds while still giving the resolver a fair shot at resolving the name.

-The resolver then checks its cache for any unexpired data that satisfies the request and of course returns them if available.
+The resolver then checks its cache for any unexpired records that satisfy the request and returns them if available.
 If it finds no relevant unexpired data and the Recursion Desired flag is not set in the request, it should immediately return the response without consulting the cache for expired records.
 Typically this response